amirkx/af-detection-deep-learning-augmentation/readme.md

 ### R-R Extraction
 We have used the R-peak detection code from blackswan  to speed up the development of our algorithm.
 In the first part of our work we extract the R-peaks and stor them in a matlab cell.
-This is done by the **HistogramRrInterval.m**
+This is done by RrExtraction.m

 ### Preprocessing and image-Construction
 In this part we load the R-R intervals in python and  create the preprocessed Poincare images.